Shahir-47/Peer-to-Playlist/README.md

 ## Running Client Side on the Web:

-The application can be executed on the client side by following our deploy link:
+The live deployment of our application:

 https://peer-to-playlist.onrender.com/auth